-- Optiscan secured the right to work unencumbered in gastroenterology. - Award winning results were presented from the first study with Zeiss. - Optiscan entered into a second agreement with Zeiss - Sales of the FIVE 1 continued during the year despite a softening global economy. - Optiscan successfully raised \$500,000 in a difficult financial climate. - Optiscan completed development and testing of the second generation smaller scanner.
+- Optiscan secured the right to work non-exclusively in gastroenterology. - Award winning results were presented from the first study with Zeiss. - Optiscan entered into a second agreement with Zeiss. - Optiscan successfully raised \$500,000 in a difficult financial climate. - Optiscan completed development and testing of the second generation smaller scanner.